FilipeOliveira94/face-ads-api/README.md

 This API was built using PHP and the Laragon toolkit.
 It was also necessary to install Facebook's SDK with the composer module before building this code, which can be found on the links below.

-The documentation for both these Facebook's Graph API can be found here:
+The documentation for the Facebook's Graph API can be found here:
 1. [Ad Insights](https://developers.facebook.com/docs/marketing-api/insights/)
 2. [Ad Creative](https://developers.facebook.com/docs/marketing-api/reference/ad-creative/)
 3. [Facebook SDK](https://developers.facebook.com/docs/business-sdk/getting-started/?locale=pt_BR)